tristanrhee/tristanrhee.github.io/README.txt

-This is personal website for Tristan.
+This is a personal website for Tristan.

+First coding project.

+Credits:

+IMAGE
+  Vecteezy.Com